How do I compare the cost of heating fuels?

 - Availability of fuels, especially during the heating season

-- Environmental issues associated with the production, transport, and consumption of fuels
+- Environmental issues associated with the production, transportation, and consumption of fuels

-The U.S. Department of Energy has educational information on heating systems to help consumers when selecting heating systems.
+The U.S. Department of Energy has educational information on heating systems for consumers.

 Heat contents of various fuels and electricity

-(Note that there are 42 gallons in a barrel of heating oil and liquefied petroleum gas (LPG)/propane, and there are 100,000 Btu in a therm.)
+(Note: There are 42 U.S. gallons in a barrel of heating oil and liquefied petroleum gas (LPG)/propane, and there are 100,000 Btu in a therm.)

 What is the outlook for home heating fuel prices this winter?

 What are the greenhouse gas and air pollutant emissions factors for fuels and electricity?